 - E. Cash and Cash Equivalents This classification includes cash on hand, cash on deposit with private bank accounts, and deposits held by the State Treasurer in the Short-Term Investment Fund (STIF).
-The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdrawal cash at any time without prior notice or penalty. - F. Investments This classification includes money market mutual fund and nonnegotiable certificates of deposit with original maturities of less than three months.
-The money market mutual funds are accounted for at fair value, as determined by share price.
-The certificates of deposit are reported at cost, if purchased, or at fair market value or appraised value at the date of gift, if donated. - G. Receivables Receivables consist of unexpended grant amounts due from local partnerships, amounts due from the State, and amounts due from the federal awarding agency.
-Receivables also include amounts due from private pledges that are verifiable, measurable, and expected to be collected and available for expenditures for which the resource provider's conditions have been satisfied.
-Receivables are shown at book value with no provision for doubtful accounts considered necessary.

-- H. Prepaid Expenses The North Carolina Partnership records expenses allocable to future periods as prepaid expenses. - I. Capital Assets Capital assets are recorded at cost at date of acquisition or fair market value at date of donation in the case of gifts.
+The STIF maintained by the State Treasurer has the general characteristics of a demand deposit account in that participants may deposit and withdrawal cash at any time without prior notice or penalty. - F. Investments To the extent available, investments are recorded at fair value based on quoted market prices in active markets on a trade-date basis.
+Additional information regarding the fair value measurement of investments is disclosed in Note 3.
+This classification includes money market mutual funds which are accounted for at fair value, as determined by share price. - G. Receivables Receivables consist of unexpended grant amounts due from local partnerships, amounts due from the State, and amounts due from the federal awarding agency.
+Receivables are shown at book value with no provision for doubtful accounts considered necessary. - H. Prepaid Expenses The North Carolina Partnership records expenses allocable to future periods as prepaid expenses. - Capital Assets Capital assets are recorded at cost at date of acquisition or acquisition value at date of donation in the case of gifts.